Your cart

 • less intense orgasms

-More common than thought — especially with stress.
+More common than expected — especially under stress.

 Possible effects: